How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 1. Figure out what you can and can’t control in developing your Facebook ads.
 Go through this guide.
 Know it inside-out.
 If an ad dies on the operating table, you can at least know for sure that it was unavoidable.

 3. Once an under-performer is isolated, use Facebook’s date comparison tool to see if the under-performer was once on target.
-Instability often sees a 25% or less fluctuation, and may not require any action as performance can rejuvenate itself.
+Instability often sees a 25% or less fluctuation, and may not require any action.
+Performance can rejuvenate itself.

 The diagnostics below will help you isolate where a problem resides.
 Following your diagnosis you can begin to explore solutions that will hit the nail on the head.
 Below is a summary of performance issues in Facebook ads, and how to solve them.
 Each diagnostic takes you through the Monthly column set.